wasix-org/cargo-wasix/doc/wasm-opt.md

 # Running `wasm-opt`

-By default `cargo wasi` will run `wasm-opt` over optimized WebAssembly binaries.
+By default `cargo wasix` will run `wasm-opt` over optimized WebAssembly binaries.
 The `wasm-opt` program is a tool in the [binaryen toolkit](https://github.com/webassembly/binaryen) which is a wasm-to-wasm transformation that optimizes the input wasm module.
 Often `wasm-opt` can get